Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 First question that we have, Russert says, in all candor, could that $300 billion we've spent so far in Iraq not have been better spent securing Afghanistan, improving airline security, having technology for gels and liquids so people can get on without being nervous?

-Our cargo at our ports could have $300 billion have not been better spent securing our nation against terrorists rather than in Iraq.
+Could that $300 billion have not been better spent securing our nation against terrorists rather than in Iraq?

 We're here on the fifth anniversary, and there has not been another attack on the United States.

-And that's not an accident, because we've done a hell of a job here at home in terms of homeland security, uh, in terms of the terrorist surveillance program we put in place in terms of the uh financial tracking program we put in place, and because of our detainee policy, where we in fact able to interrogate uh captured terrorists to get the kind of intelligence that has allowed us to be able to do that.
+And that's not an accident because we've done a hell of a job here at home in terms of homeland security, in terms of the terrorist surveillance program we put in place, in terms of the financial tracking program we put in place, and because of our detainee policy, where we, in fact, able to interrogate captured terrorists to get the kind of intelligence that has allowed us to be able to get away from the USA.

 But could it have been better spent?